 Housing is a core need for all of us, but many Edmontonians struggle to afford or retain a stable and safe place they can call home.
 Meeting the unique needs of neighbours who face a variety of challenges requires a diverse range of helps and solutions.

 The graphic above illustrates the Housing Spectrum.
 Within the broad category of Affordable Housing there are four different types:

 1. Supportive Housing is rental housing that provides staffed, on-site support services for tenants.
 These supports can include building security or mental health services.
 Examples of Supportive Housing include seniors’ lodges, assisted living and enhanced living facilities.
-Examples:
+This kind of housing has been identified as a critical priority both by CRIHI and by the City of Edmonton.
+Current need as of 2018 is for over 900 additional units to be built across the city.
+Here are some Edmonton examples: